 Maxim greatly appreciates playing with orchestras.
 We heard him with the Orchestre Symphonique de Québec, the Orchestre Philharmonique du Nouveau Monde, the Peterborough Symphony Orchestra, the Bloomington Symphony Orchestra and Les Violons du Roy, to name just a few.

 With the support of the Canada Council for the Arts, Maxim spent the year 2015 in Germany.
 This stay provided him with the opportunity to give recitals in Cologne and Paris.
 In 2016 the radiance of his recitals led him to solo performances in Bonn, at the Konzerthaus in Vienna and at the Palais des Beaux-Arts in Brussels.
 During this coming season, he will make his debut in London at the prestigious Wigmore Hall.
-He will be also the guest soloist with the Ottawa Symphony Orchestra and the Sinfonia Rotterdam, orchestra with which he will make a concert tour in the cites of Rotterdam (De Doelen), The Hague and Amsterdam (Concertgebouw).
+He will be also the guest soloist with the Ottawa Symphony Orchestra and the Sinfonia Rotterdam, orchestra with which he will make a concert tour in the cities of Rotterdam (De Doelen), The Hague and Amsterdam (Concertgebouw).

 Maxim constantly searches for original ideas for his innovative thematic concert programs.
 His concert “1914-1918” continues to fascinate the public.
 In 2017, he wishes to celebrate the career of one of his favorite musicians, Vladimir Horowitz.
 Maxim recreated the program that the legendary pianist played in Moscow in 1986 on his return home after a 60-year exile.

 Maxim also has an interest in languages; he speaks French, English and German.